noccss/Stage_Sudoku_Test/README.md

 - Using Make: `make run`
 - Without Make: `python ./main.py`

-## Usage
-Provide detailed instructions on how to use the application, including how to input initial Sudoku values or any customization options.

 ## Contact
 For more information about the project, you can send an email to: [nicolas.olicarvalho@gmail.com](mailto:nicolas.olicarvalho@gmail.com).